Oklahoma Roofing License FAQ

 How long does it take to get my CIB roofing endorsement after passing? +

-CIB processing takes 5-10 business days after you submit your complete application (passing exam results, insurance certificate, application form, and $100 fee).
+CIB processing takes 5-10 business days after you submit your complete application (passing exam results, insurance certificate, application form, and $305 in endorsement and registration fees).
 PSI Testing automatically sends your exam results to the CIB after you pass.
 Your license card will be mailed to your business address.

 What topics are covered on the Oklahoma roofing exam? +